vectorgrp/sil-kit/docs/index.rst

 ~~~~~~~~~~~~~~~~

 The SIL Kit provides means to simulate CAN / CAN FD, Ethernet, FlexRay, and LIN networks.
-All networks can be simulated with two different levels of detail: a simple, functional simulation
+All networks except for FlexRay can be simulated with two different levels of detail: a simple, functional simulation
 or a detailed simulation with accurate timings.
 Simulating accurate timings requires the detailed simulation, which
 needs an additional network simulator.
+Because of its intrinsic complexity, FlexRay is only provided in a detailed
+simulation.

+.. admonition:: Note

+   The network simulator for the Vector SIL Kit is part of CANoe4SW Server Edition (starting with version 16 SP3).

 Vehicle Network Controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~